sham2123/Sentiment-Analysis-Uber-Reviews/README.md

 This project implements sentiment analysis on Uber reviews from Yelp using the BERT framework (nlptown/bert-base-multilingual-uncased-sentiment).
-The reviews are scraped directly from Yelp's website and analyzed using a pre-trained BERT model to assign sentiment scores ranging from 1 (negative) to 5 (positive).
+This is a fine-tuned version of BERT specifically designed for multilingual sentiment analysis, trained on Yelp and Trustpilot datasets.
+Its great at multilingual capabilities making it an ideal model for analyzing user reviews across various languages.
+The reviews are scraped directly from Yelp's website and analyzed using a fine-tuned BERT model to assign sentiment scores ranging from 1 (negative) to 5 (positive).

 The website used to scrape data: https://www.yelp.com/brands/uber

+For more information, refer to this link: https://huggingface.co/nlptown/bert-base-multilingual-uncased-sentiment

 Features:
     -Data Collection: